DOL to appeal court stays on fiduciary rule for retirement advice

 "To be clear, this is just a guess, as the appeal hasn't even been docketed yet, but it seems a likely approach," he said in an email.

-Annuities, insurance products that provide retirees with a steady stream of income, have meanwhile been hitting records.
+Annuities, insurance products that provide retirees with a steady stream of income, have meanwhile been hitting sales records.
 Total U.S. annuity sales hit $113.5 billion in the first quarter, showing a 21% year-over-year increase.

 Amid these trends, concerns have grown that savers were being led by retirement advisors to pay too much for certain services or certain insurance products.
 Retirement advice given as part of an ongoing relationship now generally triggers advisors' fiduciary duty to always put their clients' interests first.